[This blog was originally posted on November 22, 2021 and has been updated to showcase new examples]

 Follow up Mistakes That Might Cost You Replies

 Creating an effective follow up email on your mind?
-Stay clear of these practices at all costs.
+Stay clear of these practices at all costs and prevent your follow up email campaign from getting derailed.

 Do Not Make Your Emails Text-intensive